South Carolina gets 1st win of season, beating Vandy 41-7

 NASHVILLE, Tenn.
+(AP) — The South Carolina Gamecocks ran the ball so well on a rainy, sloppy day that quarterback Collin Hill would not have minded if he never threw the ball.

-(AP) — Collin Hill ran for two touchdowns and Kevin Harris ran for two TDs and a career-high 171 yards as the South Carolina Gamecocks beat Vanderbilt 41-7 Saturday for their first victory of the season.
+Hill ran for two touchdowns and Kevin Harris ran for two TDs and a career-high 171 yards as the South Carolina Gamecocks beat Vanderbilt 41-7 Saturday for their first victory of the season.

 Harris, the sophomore running back limited last season by an injured groin, had himself a day.
 He ran for a 25-yard TD early in the third, and he added a career-long 88-yarder early in the fourth.
+South Carolina coach Will Muschamp said Harris gets better as the game goes on.

+“You get tired of hitting him, and there’s nothing really soft on his body,” Muschamp said.
+“He’s got a short stature but he’s a very muscular guy.
+He runs with high knees, he gets behind his pads and when you take him on there’s nothing there that’s soft to hit.
+He’s a guy that wears on people as the game continues to go.”

-Vanderbilt (0-3) remains winless after having 56 scholarship players available for this game, just three above the limit set by the Southeastern Conference for a team to play a game.
+Vanderbilt (0-3, 0-3) remains winless after having 56 scholarship players available for this game, just three above the limit set by the Southeastern Conference for a team to play a game.
+The Commodores already had six players opt out of this season.

+Vanderbilt coach Derek Mason said he learned Thursday that his numbers would be limited by injuries and contact tracing during a pandemic.

+“These are challenging times, and I think in challenging times what you’ve got to do is just take it one day at a time …” Mason said.

 Parker White kicked a pair of field goals, including a 43-yarder that gave the Gamecocks the lead for good in the first quarter.